![]() ![]() ![]() |

 Possible causes of and fixes for this problem:

-with an old
+mysqld with an old

-user
+user table.

-You can check this by executing mysqlshow mysql user
+You can check this by executing mysqlshow mysql user to see if

 the password field is shorter than 16 characters.
 If so, you can correct this

-condition by running the scripts/add_long_password
+condition by running the scripts/add_long_password script.

-with the --old-protocol
+mysqld with the --old-protocol option.

-Update the user in the user
+Update the user in the user table with a new password or

-restart mysqld
+restart mysqld with --old-protocol.

-table without using the
+user table without using the

-to update the user in the
+PASSWORD() function.
+Use mysql to update the user in the

-table with a new password.
+user table with a new password.
 Make sure to use the PASSWORD()

 function:

-Table 'xxx' doesn't exist
+Table 'xxx' doesn't exist error

-If you get the error Table 'xxx' doesn't exist
+If you get the error Table 'xxx' doesn't exist or Can't

-, this means that no table exists
+find file: 'xxx' (errno: 2), this means that no table exists

-in the current database with the name xxx
+in the current database with the name xxx.

 Note that as MySQL uses directories and files to store databases and tables, the database and table names are case sensitive!
 (On Win32 the databases and tables names are not case sensitive, but all references to a given table within a query must use the same case!)